Making Physics Popular at college level

 Resnick and Halliday develops a curiosity about the methods of Physics and gives a visa to the generalizations of theories, gives glimpses of frontiers, relates the concepts to the real world surrounding us through numerous daily life examples.

-being presented.
+Berkeley course endures the student with a rigorous and complete background of future studies.
+It gives precise limitations and scope of the theory being presented.
 The problems are very interesting and give an insight in understanding almost all essential basics of physics.
 Both of the above give excellent order of magnitude calculations, something which is very important to give a feel of the subject.

 Feynman lectures are universally acknowledged as being the best lecture series we ever had on Physics.
 With his endearing charm and uncharacteristically disarming style of an engaging Physics Teacher, Feynman covers most of Physics in a manner that could be understood by a dedicated beginner.
 However, no Physics course is complete without the tutorials and recitation